bevyengine/bevy-website/content/learn/contribute/helping-out/explaining-examples.md

     1. Does the technology need to be explained, or just how to use it?
     2. Something that requires an already existing deep knowledge of another domain may only need to nod towards that domain, not fully explain it.
 4. Does the explanation you're writing also line up with the [general documentation style guide](../writing-docs)?

-## Non-goals of explaining examples

-A non-goal of examples is to just give a blurb for every part of the engine and combine relevant blurbs together on each example page, that's best left for what the API docs do and an explanation built this way eliminates the chance to explain context.
-Examples are an opportunity to show Bevy-in-context, already proving itself by running in the browser with the code right next to it.

 ## Explanation rot